WWE News: Hall Of Famer Harley Race Passes Away – The Wrestling World Reacts

 — WWE (@WWE) August 1, 2019

 Harley Race began his wrestling career in 1960 when he was a mere 17-years-old and he officially retired in 1991.
 After ending his in-ring career, Race stuck around to become a manager and presence on television while never actually disappearing entirely from the circuit of appearances.
-The world lost a great performer and an amazing man on Thursday, and by the number of tributes along with their content, it is obvious that he was respected by countless people around the globe.
+The world lost a great performer and an amazing man on Thursday, and by the number of tributes, along with their content, it is obvious that he was respected by countless people around the globe.